 I spent nearly 12 precious hours before my exam in attempting the questions on this book.
 In this post, I'm sharing my review of the book, and its usefulness for the PMI-ACP exam.

-This page is an attempt to answer the most frequently asked questions about the Project Management Professional (PMP) certification program from the Project Management Institute (PMI), USA.
+Frequently asked questions (FAQs) about PMP Certification: With thousands of sites dedicated to Project Management Professional (PMP) certification, it shouldn't be hard to get detailed information on PMP certification, correct?
+Wrong.
+While most websites are able to provide basic information about PMP certification, it's extremely hard to find a comprehensive and authentic resource on all matters concerning the certification.
+This page is an attempt to answer almost all the frequently asked questions (FAQs) about the PMP certification program from the Project Management Institute (PMI), USA.
 I wish I had access to such a resource when I started preparing for the PMP certification back in 2007.
 I was literally groping in the dark and had no idea how to proceed.
 It took me several months and plenty of hardships to finally get on to the right track for my certification.
 This page is the result of hundreds of hours of effort that I've spent in gathering all the information.

 There's a plethora of information available about the PMP exam on the internet.
 However, the challenge that faces most PMP aspirants is to figure out where to start.
 Sometimes, it may take upto 6 - 12 months for an individual to just figure out all the requisite information.
 This page will help you focus on the essentials by providing you with filtered content.

 This page explains my proprietary (*winks*) 6-Step approach on How to become a PMP in a reasonable amount of time, with reasonable effort, and using the most economical means available.